 - Retirement accounts

 An estate plan is the best way to ensure that your assets are distrubted according to your wishes while also protecting your beneficiaries from a lengthy and costly probate process.
-Contact the experienced lawyers at Abrate & Olsen Law Group for a free consultation to discuss the best estate planning options for your unique situation.
+Contact the experienced lawyers at Abrate & Olsen Law Group for a consultation to discuss the best estate planning options for your unique situation.

 “My experience of setting up an Estate Plan with Abrate & Olsen was wonderful.
 They made me feel comfortable with the whole process.
 Extremely professional and organized.”